 "Thanks to the radio studio, UJMC can train young people for the stations that already exist and for those that will be added," she said.
 "This will give people in the countryside a voice and contribute to freedom of expression in Uzbekistan."

-Both Rahnert and DW Akademie Managing Director Carsten von Nahmen attended opening ceremony, which had been delayed due to the COVID-19 pandemic.
+Both Rahnert and DW Akademie Managing Director Carsten von Nahmen attended the opening ceremony, which had been delayed due to the COVID-19 pandemic.

 Managing Director Carsten von Nahmen (left) and Rector Sherzod Kudratkhodjaev of Journalism and Mass Communication University of Uzbekistan celebrate the opening of the radio studio